In this section you can find out more about:

 - if the baby has left hospital; and

-The father needs to inform his employer in writing before the leave begins, indicating when he will begin this paternity leave and how long he is likely to be absent.
-As soon as possible, he should provide his employer with a medical certificate confirming that the mother will be hospitalised for longer than seven days.
+The father / partner needs to inform his/her employer in writing before the leave begins, indicating when he/she will begin this leave and how long he/she is likely to be absent.
+As soon as possible, he/she should provide his employer with a medical certificate confirming that the mother will be hospitalised for longer than seven days.

-- that the mother's hospitalisation is longer than 7 days
+- that the mother’s hospitalisation is longer than 7 days; and

-The mutuelle will then send the father the paperwork that needs to be completed.
-The leave will be paid by the mutuelle and is fixed at 60% of the father's salary, with an upper limit of around €126 per day (correct as of September 2012).
+The mutuelle will then send the father / partner the paperwork that needs to be completed.
+The leave will be paid by the mutuelle and is fixed at 60% of the father’s / partner’s salary, with an upper limit of around €126 per day.

 During this time, the mother continues to receive her maternity leave pay, and is still protected against being made redundant.

-If the mother dies during her maternity leave (applicable to employees), the remaining maternity leave can be converted to paternity leave if the father is also an employee.
+If the mother dies during her maternity leave (applicable to employees), the remaining maternity leave can be converted to paternity / co-parent / birth leave if the father / partner is also an employee.

-The father needs to inform his employer in writing within seven days of the mother's death, indicating when he will begin this paternity leave and how long he is likely to be absent.
+The father / partner needs to inform his/her employer in writing within seven days of the mother’s death, indicating when he/she will begin the paternity / co-parent leave and how long he/she is likely to be absent.